 If the child requests a copy of his/her original birth certificate after the Contact Preference Form has been placed in the sealed file, that form will be given to the child along with copies of all other documents in the file.
-Generally the sealed files contain a copy of the original birth certificate and the legal documents from the court where the adoption took place.
-The information on the birth certificate in the file is shown as it was provided by the birth parent(s) at the time of birth.

 How Should a Contact Preference Form Be Requested?